modernsoftware/learn-csharp/getting-started/getting-started.md

 ```

-The code will write a line of text, **Hello World**, in the console window.
+The code will write a line of text, 'Hello World', in the console window.

 ### Run the application